-chunnel.co.uk › Channel Tunnel › Folkestone to Calais
+chunnel.co.uk › Folkestone to Calais

 Folkestone to Calais by Eurotunnel: the 35-minute crossing

-The Folkestone to Calais crossing on LeShuttle is the fastest way across the Channel with your car, just 35 minutes platform to platform.
-Here is how it works, what it costs, and how to book.
+The LeShuttle car train is the fastest way across the Channel with your car, just 35 minutes platform to platform.
+You drive onto the train at Folkestone, stay in your vehicle, and drive off in Calais ready for the French roads.

-The Folkestone to Calais crossing at a glance
+Book your Folkestone to Calais crossing

 Compare LeShuttle fares and book